obedtandadjaja/youtube_on_repeat/README.md

 Functionalities:
 - Has range of which you can specify the portion of the video to loop
-- Has youtube search built in (so you dont have to go to Youtube first, copy the Youtube URL and come back)
+- Has youtube search built in (so you dont have to go to Youtube first, copy the Youtube URL and come back) -- using Google Youtube API
 - Loop the video endlessly

 Live demo available at: https://obedtandadjaja.github.io/youtube_on_repeat.html

+Time developing: 5 hours